ToucanProtocol/toucan-sdk/README.md

 );
 ```

-Why can you see my name twice you ask? 🤔
+Why do you see my name twice you ask? 🤔

 Well, the first "Alex" represents the entity that is doing the retirement/offset.
 The second one represents the party that 'benefits' from it.
 The address also represents the beneficiary.

-That's useful in case you happen to be a 'broker' that retires in someone else's name.
+That's useful in case you happen to be an entity that retires on behalf of someone else.

 # Subgraph queries